So it’s happened. You’ve hit the dreaded terrible twos.

 Why do I like it?
 This is a very helpful tool to teach children about emotions and how to handle them.
 Its fun plush toys make learning about emotions manageable and approachable.
 The Little SPOT of Emotion book is also ideal for children with social-emotional needs.

 4. Lead by example by modelling good listening.
-Leading by example and listening to your child first will go a long way in avoiding unnecessary tantrums in 2 year olds.
+Giving your toddler positive attention and leading by example and listening to your child will go a long way in avoiding unnecessary tantrums in 2 year olds.

 5. Nail the transitions.
 Your little one will often not want to stop what they are doing in order to go out, get ready for bed, or go to nursery in the morning.
 Therefore, knowing how to handle a transition will be an essential parenting tool to prevent tantrums in 2 year olds from occurring.